borool/portfolio/RHDropdown.md

 ## Editing the script

-The script is stored in a JavaScript file which should be located in the project
+The script is stored in a JavaScript file which should be located in the project.

 How to add the script to a project: